-Her scholarly interests lie in African and South African literature and cultural studies, modernism and global modernities, twentieth-century American literature (especially the 1930s), contemporary cinema, and the novel as genre.
-In 2005 she received the Lindback Award for Distinguished Teaching, Penn’s highest teaching award and, in 2010, the SAS Award for Distinguished Teaching in the School of Liberal and Professional Studies.
+Rita Barnard received her Ph.D. from Duke University and is currently Professor of English at Penn.
+She holds a secondary a position as Extraordinary Professor at the University of the Western Cape and has been a Visiting Professor at Brown University and a Mellon Distinguished Lecturer at the University of the Witwatersrand.
+For many years, she served as Director of Penn’s Women’s Studies Program and the Alice Paul Center for Research on Women, Gender, and Sexuality.
+Her scholarly interests lie in modernism and global modernities, South African literature and cultural studies, modern American literature (especially the literature and cultural politics the 1930s), contemporary cinema, and the novel as genre.
+In 2005 she received the Lindback Award for Distinguished Teaching, Penn’s highest teaching award, and, in 2010, the SAS Award for Distinguished Teaching in the School of Liberal and Professional Studies.